heig-vd-dai-course/heig-vd-dai-course/06.02-practical-work-2-(1-of-6)/01-course-material/PRESENTATION.md

 ### Constraints (1/3)

-- The application must be written in Java, compatible with Java 21
-- The application must be built using Maven with the `maven-shade-plugin` plugin
-- The application must use the picocli dependency
+- The whole team must contribute to the project and all members must be able to explain it in details if asked.
+- A GitHub Discussion must be opened during the first week of the project to explain the idea of the project so the teachers can validate the idea.
+- The GitHub Discussion must be updated with the link to the repository and a related commit hash before the deadline - every 24 hours after the deadline will result in a -1 point penalty on the final grade.

+### Constraints (2/3)

-- You can only use the Java classes seen in the course
+- You can only use the Java classes seen in the course to implement the network application (you can use any other libraries for other aspects of the application, such as UI, etc.)
-- Your application must be slightly more complex and slightly different than the examples presented during the course (we emphasize the word **slightly**, no need to shoot for the moon!)
+- The application must be slightly more complex and slightly different than the examples presented during the course (we emphasize the word _slightly_, no need to shoot for the moon).

+### Constraints (3/3)

+- You must state your sources if you have used elements that you are not the author (code from the Internet, code generated from AI tools, etc.).
+You must also state for which usage you did use the source(s)/tool(s) in your README.
+  If you plagiarize the code of another group, all groups involved will receive a grade of 1.
+- Elements that are supposed to be acquired through the teaching unit or previous practical work(s) must not be omitted, forgotten or poorly implemented (you must continue to use the Git/GitHub workflow, allow users to understand your application, etc.).

 ## Submission